mechmotum/sbw_bicycle_with_model_matching/README.md

 # Pythagoras
 TU Delft bike lab embedded systems projects

-Description of the project can be foun here: https://www.researchgate.net/publication/328808185_Design_and_implementation_of_a_steer-by-wire_bicycle
+Description of the project can be found here: https://www.researchgate.net/publication/328808185_Design_and_implementation_of_a_steer-by-wire_bicycle